The fine line between cheating and bending inefficient rules with integrity

 I guess Tim’s point is that living according to your values (not doing things that you’re going to be ashamed of) leads to integrity and long-term self-esteem.

-Some simple ways of clarifying this in potential “grey areas” are:
+Some simple ways of clarifying potential “grey areas” are:

 - What if someone captured you doing that on video and posted it online — would you be embarrassed?